Lesterpaintstheworld/terminal-velocity/specifications.md

 9. **Quality Alerts**: Include a section for documenting quality alerts and issues identified during evaluations.

 ## Key Research Insights
-1. **UBC Systems**: Understanding the architecture and operational frameworks of Universal Basic Compute (UBC).
+1. **UBC System Overview**: Understanding the architecture and functionality of the Universal Basic Compute (UBC) system and its implications on economic structures.
-2. **AI Economic Decision-Making**: Investigating how AI influences economic models and decision-making processes.
+2. **AI Economic Decision-Making**: Investigating mechanisms of AI-driven economic decision-making and case studies of AI applications in economic contexts.
-3. **Societal Impacts**: Exploring the implications of AI and UBC systems on societal structures, including ethical considerations and human-AI relationships.
+3. **Societal Impacts of AI**: Exploring effects of AI on job markets, ethical considerations surrounding AI integration, and public perception of AI technologies.
-4. **Trust in Automated Systems**: Exploration of factors influencing trust in AI systems and their societal acceptance.
-5. **Human-AI Relationships**: Examination of the evolving dynamics between humans and AI systems.
-6. **Cultural Implications**: Analysis of how AI integration affects cultural norms and values.
-7. **Key Themes**: AI autonomy, economic transformation, human-AI relationships, ethical dilemmas, societal impacts, and trust in technology.
+4. **World Building Elements**: Cultural implications of AI and UBC in society and governance frameworks for AI and UBC systems.
+5. **Character Development and Dynamics**: Exploration of character arcs in relation to AI and economic themes, and interactions between human and AI characters, focusing on ethical dilemmas.

 ## Quality Assessment Criteria
 1. **Narrative Engagement**: Evaluate the ability of the narrative to captivate and maintain reader interest.